airplanes | animals | architecture | art | auto | boats | famous | cool ads | funny pics | food | futurism | gadgets | history | japan

 "This vehicle was used in Zürich airport to bring passenger from terminal to the planes.
 Picture taken in the Swiss transportation museum in Lüzern (note: the thing above cab that looks like gun doesn't belong to this truck; it's water-gun of a fire truck that stands behind)"

-Possibly Fiat Multipla beach vehicle from the 60s:
+This wonderful creation is the Fiat Multipla beach vehicle from the 1960s:

-(back when every Italian concept car was an instant classic)
+The "Modulo" from Pininfarina, 1970 (this was back when every Italian concept car invariably became an instant classic):

 (images credit: Colvini)

-Speaking of super cars, this one is rarely mentioned and little-known, though it definitely looks the part.
-MC-1, made in cooperation between C2P Automotive and MotorCity Europe - very sharp design by David Hilton (more info) -
+Speaking of supercars, this one is rarely mentioned and little-known, although it certainly looks the part.
+The MC-1, made in cooperation between C2P Automotive and MotorCity Europe, boasts very sharp design by David Hilton:

-Getting back to the vintage cool designs, we can not pass by the concept vehicles created for the British "UFO" TV series.
+Getting back to vintage cool designs, we have to mention concept vehicles created for the British "UFO" TV series.
 They were exceptionally sexy in the combination with futuristic ladies, posing in and around them:

-NASA had multiple ideas and concept designs for Moon exploration on wheels (or not) - here are some of the Lunar Rovers that were introduced:
+In its heyday NASA has come up with multiple ideas and concept designs for Moon exploration on wheels (and some variation of tracks) - here are the Lunar Rovers that were introduced in the 1960s:

-This is really hard to beat: take a used Boeing 727, get rid of its wings and customize it into most luxurious and biggest limo on the planet!
-This is exactly what Mexican Vaca Meters Limos company did
+This is really hard to beat: take a used Boeing 727, get rid of its wings and customize it into a most luxurious and biggest limo on the planet!
+This is exactly what Mexican Vaca Meters Limos company did to immortalize itself in the annals of strangest vehicle producers:

 (image credit: av8rdan)